ahf/erlang-ucrypto/README.md

 __Authors:__ Alexander Færøy ([`ahf@0x90.dk`](mailto:ahf@0x90.dk)).

 µCrypto is a thin Erlang wrapper for the OpenSSL library.
-The idea is to aim towards upstreaming most of the features added to this library to the OTP codebase.
+Most of the features in this library should be upstreamed and included the crypto module of the OTP codebase.

-The rationale for this module is the fact that Erlang's built-in crypto modules lacks certain features that would be nice to have in your applications.
+The need for this module is the fact that Erlang's built-in crypto modules lacks certain features that would be nice to have in one of our future applications.

 ### <a name="Contributing">Contributing</a> ###